 NOTE: To start Setup Utility on convertible computers, your computer must be in notebook mode and you must use the keyboard attached to your notebook.

 Starting Setup Utility (BIOS)

-- CAUTION: Use extreme care when making changes in Setup Utility (BIOS).
-Errors can prevent the computer from operating properly. - ▲ Turn on or restart the computer, quickly press esc, and then press f10.
+⚠ CAUTION: Use extreme care when making changes in Setup Utility (BIOS).
+Errors can prevent the computer from operating properly.

+Turn on or restart the computer and quickly press f10.